- Have your legal representative contact your insurance company early to open a claim to get the process started.

 - The at-fault insurance company can sometimes take weeks to determine liability before issuing payment for a rental vehicle.
 This process takes far too long to address immediate concerns over renting a vehicle.
 This delay is primarily the reason to go through your own insurance.

-- If you’ve been determined to be partially at fault for the motor vehicle accident, then your recovery of rental reimbursement is reduced by the percentage you are deemed to be responsible.
+- Suppose you’ve been determined to be partially at fault for the motor vehicle accident.
+In that case, your recovery of rental reimbursement is reduced by the percentage you are deemed to be responsible.

 - If the other driver’s vehicle determines you are entirely at fault, then the only other option is to go through your insurance if you have the appropriate coverage.